ano-user/ATAP/README.md

 ## Running
 According to the order of the paper method modules, the pre-trained language model can be downloaded from the huggingface official website.

-If you have any problems running the code, please send an email to 2201776@stu.neu.edu.cn